Home MASH Characters Gary Burghoff’s Hand: Why Radar Always Hid His Left Hand in MASH

-I wonder if you ever noticed this about Radar in MASH?
-Once you do, you’ll never be able to stop noticing it.
-Radar, played by Gary Burghoff, always keeps his left hand carefully and cleverly hidden.
-For example, he makes a fist or puts his hand in his pocket.
-More specifically, he keeps the fingers of his left hand hidden.
-He only ever uses his right hand to reach out to take something.
-And often, his left-hand fingers are hidden underneath a piece of mail or clipboard.
+He used several common methods to hide his hand.
+For example, he made a fist, or put his hand in his pocket.
+However, more specifically, he kept the fingers of his left hand hidden.
+He only ever used his right hand to reach out to take something.
+And often, his left-hand fingers were hidden underneath a piece of mail or a clipboard.
 Many times, his left hand is held down at his side, just off camera.
 Why did Radar always hide his left hand?

 Radar kept his left hand hidden because the fingers of his left hand were significantly shorter than his right hand and two of them are partially fused together.
 Gary Burghoff was born with a birth defect called Poland’s Syndrome, which affected the development of his fingers on that hand.
 You can see this in the photo below, clearly showing his left fingers while holding a football in his very first scene on the show.